ldt9/Portfolio-Tearsheet-Return-Generator/README.md

 #### `` def position_adjust(daily_positions, sale) ``
 - Create an empty dataframe called stocks_with_sales to which we'll add adjusted positions, and another dataframe holding all of the transactions labeled as buys
+- Here we calculate the realized gain of each sell order

 #### `` def portfolio_start_balance(portfolio, start_date) ``
 - Add to the adjusted positions dataframe, the positions that never had sales, sales that occur in the future, and any zeroed out rows to create a record of your active holdings as of the start date